Gary Speed: Football and rugby tribute to Wales manager

 "This will give clubs and fans the opportunity to show their appreciation for Gary's career and let his friends and family know that football's thoughts are with them at this difficult time."

-Before the Wales-Australia game the Welsh Rugby Union said: "It is important for rugby to pay its respects to Gary Speed and the international on Saturday, which is the first for a Welsh team since his passing, is a fitting opportunity for that tribute to be paid."
+The Welsh Rugby Union said: "It is important for rugby to pay its respects to Gary Speed and the international on Saturday, which is the first for a Welsh team since his passing, is a fitting opportunity for that tribute to be paid."

 Speed's death was also marked during the draw for the Uefa Euro 2012 tournament on Friday.

 An image of the Wales manager was shown on a big screen at the auditorium in Kiev.

 Uefa's Gianni Infantino said Speed was "one of the most popular characters of the game".